TeerapatP-Project/webapp/README.md

 ```sh
 npm install
 ```
+This will install the following libraries:
-This will install all required libraries, including:
+This will install the following libraries:

+- **Next.js v15.2.2** - The React framework

 Next.js v15.2.2 - The React framework
 MUI - Material UI components